 3. Vienna Sausage

-The Vienna sausage is bound to feature in your search for authentic Vienna Austria food.
+The Vienna sausage is bound to feature in your search for authentic Austrian food.
 Eastern European cuisine is dominated by the use of meats and the sausage is one of the favourite foods of Austrians.
 This type of sausage is parboiled made of pork and beef and then smoked at low temperatures.
 It is then used in main dishes or simply fried and served in a hot bun.